Welcome to the non-residency MFA program in creative writing at University of Arkansas at Monticello.

 - Students can move through the MFA program at a pace they find comfortable, taking as few as 3 hours in an academic term or as many as 12.

 - Students work with a different Faculty Mentor within their genre each semester.
-“Genre jumping” is allowed with the permission of the MFA Director for one semester.
+“Genre jumping” is encouraged as students will take a workshop in all three areas.

 - Students must earn a C or better in all courses and maintain a minimum grade-point average of 3.0.